 You could buy an existing SaaS business and perhaps turn it around with better strategy.
 Here are some places to find listings of SaaS/Software businesses for sale:

 Pro Tip: There’s no such thing as a sure thing–and buying an existing business is no exception.
 If you’re not careful, you could get stuck with obsolete technology, uncooperative employees or unhappy customers.
 So be careful and do your due diligence.

-4. Partner OR Invest in an Upcoming SaaS Business
+4. Partner OR Invest in a SaaS startup

-Sometimes, its better to join an upcoming startup (that already has initial traction) as a Co-founder than to start from scratch on your own.
-Again, there are some talented developers with a ready product that need help with marketing, sales and likely capital.
+Sometimes, its better to join a startup (that already has initial traction) as a Co-founder than to start from scratch on your own.
+There are some talented developers with a promising product that need help with marketing, sales and likely capital.

 The best way to discover SaaS startups that are looking for Co-founders is to signup on Angel List:

 - Choose your region and use keywords like “SaaS”, “Co Founder”, etc.